CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 We are still waiting for the CentOS-8 cloud images to be released before we start providing CentOS-8 as well.

-### CentOS-6
-This is the oldest version of CentOS that we provide in Pouta.
-You should probably not use this version without a really good reason.
-We will remove our premade CentOS-6 images once CentOS-6 is at the end of its life in November 2020.

 ### CentOS-7-Cuda
 This is the same as CentOS-7 but comes with preinstalled NVIDIA drivers.
 These are useful in combination with the GPU flavors since you do not need